 The bottom pool

-Another awesome feature is the natural water slide at the bottom pool which was the highlight of my visit to Josephine Falls.
+Another awesome feature is the natural water slide at the bottom pool which was the highlight of my visit.
 It’s safe to slide down the natural slide though do so at your own risk and please be careful when you climb up the rock to the top of the slide as it can be quite slippery, especially when wet.

 The swimming hole is not that deep so I wouldn’t recommend doing any rock jumping at this particular spot.
 Simply enjoy the natural water slide and go for a refreshing dip in the rock pools.